-Mark Blanks – UAS Program Manager, AARC
+UAS Program Manager, AARC

-In January 2013, Mr. Blanks accepted the position of UAS Program Manager for Kansas State University.
-In his current role, Mr. Blanks oversees the growth and development of the K-State UAS Program through joint cultivation of the academic and research programs.
-He manages a staff of highly skilled UAS professionals that perform hundreds of UAS flights per year in civil and restricted airspace.
+In January 2013, Blanks accepted the position of UAS program manager at K-State Salina where he oversees the growth and development of the program through joint cultivation of academics and research.
+He also supervises a staff of highly skilled UAS professionals that perform hundreds of flight missions per year in civil and restricted airspace.

-Throughout his career, Mr. Blanks has successfully coordinated and completed numerous research projects for federal agencies, private sponsors, and internal university groups.

-Mr. Blanks is a federally licensed Airframe & Powerplant (A&P) technician and also serves as the chairman for the ASTM F38-02 Subcommittee on UAS Flight Operations and is actively involved in research to support the integration of UAS into the National Airspace System.
+Throughout his career, Blanks has successfully coordinated and completed numerous research projects for federal agencies, private sponsors and internal university groups.
+Blanks is a federally licensed airframe and powerplant technician and also serves as the chairman for the ASTM F38-02 subcommittee on UAS flight operations and is actively involved in research to support the integration of unmanned aircraft into the National Airspace System.

-Michael Most - Assoc.
+Assoc.
 Professor, Aviation

-Dr. Most has authored numerous articles for technical and refereed journals on aviation, aircraft design and the use of GIS to investigate aviation related environmental externalities.
+Dr. Most has authored numerous articles for technical and refereed journals on aviation, aircraft design and the use of geographic information systems to investigate aviation related environmental externalities.
 He has also delivered several peer-reviewed papers on these same topics.
-He is currently working as contributing author and co-editor, on the second edition of "Introduction to Unmanned Aircraft Systems" to be published by Taylor and Francis.
+Dr. Most is currently working as a contributing author and co-editor on the second edition of "Introduction to Unmanned Aircraft Systems" that will be published by Taylor and Francis.

-Richard Brown – UAS Chief Mechanic
+UAS Chief Mechanic

-Nathan Maresch – Research Lab Technologist
+Research Lab Technologist